relliott57/kubernetes-ingress/docs/content/tutorials/nginx-ingress-osm.md

 2. Using the Open Service Mesh `ingressBackend` "proxy" feature.

-# NGINX Ingress controller and OSM with sidecar injected
+# NGINX Ingress controller and OSM with sidecar proxy injected

 Install OSM in the cluster